jirgn/vagrant_rabbitmq/README.md

-# Environment for Centos 6.5 with PHP Phalcon Framwork
+# Environment for Centos 6.5 with RabbitMq

 ## Installation Notes